DFG Review 2018

 - The impact of Section 36 of the Equality Act 2010 on adaptations to communal areas.

-The review will report back at the end of May with evidence-based recommendations on how the grant could operate in the future.
+The review reported back in June 2018 with evidence-based recommendations on how the grant could operate in the future.

-A series of consultation workshops will be held during March in London, Leeds and Wolverhampton to debate the issues and draw conclusions for the final report.
-The events are free to attend, but places are limited.
-For details visit www.fixthedfg.co.uk.
-A short online consultation will follow based on the outcome of the workshops.
+A series of consultation workshops were held during March in London, Leeds and Wolverhampton to debate the issues and draw conclusions for the final report.